 |Novartis||Novartis initiated a 450-person study in the US to determine if the malaria drug hydroxychloroquine can effectively treat COVID-19.
 Novartis discontinued the study due to feasibility of recruitment.

 Novartis initiated a Phase III clinical trial for canakinumab to treat cytokine release syndrome (CRS) in people with COVID-19 pneumonia.
 Novartis announced that interim data showed that the trial failed to meet its primary and secondary endpoint.

 Novartis initiated a Phase III clinical trial in collaboration with Incyte to evaluate the use of ruxolitinib for the treatment of CRS that can lead to life-threatening respiratory complications in patients with COVID-19.

 |Pfizer||Pfizer confirmed a lead compound and analogues as potent inhibitors of a SARS-CoV-2 protease.
 Preliminary data suggest this lead protease inhibitor shows antiviral activity against SARS-CoV-2.
 Pfizer will perform pre-clinical confirmatory studies.

-Pfizer shared in vitro and clinical data regarding azithromycin which may facilitate the use of azithromycin in future research on COVID-19.
+Pfizer shared in vitro and clinical data regarding azithromycin to facilitate the use of azithromycin in research on COVID-19.

-Pfizer and the Liverpool School of Tropical Medicine’s Respiratory Infection Clinical Research Group launched two new studies to provide insights on the interaction between S. pneumoniae and SARS-CoV-2.
+Pfizer and the Liverpool School of Tropical Medicine’s Respiratory Infection Clinical Research Group launched two studies to provide insights on the interaction between S. pneumoniae and SARS-CoV-2.